• Menu

 Category: Client NewsTag: Boston general contractor

 Lapels has pioneered its eco-friendly dry cleaning experience over the past dozen years.
-Part of that effort includes a licensing agreement with GreenEarth®, the dry cleaning industry’s only non-toxic cleaning alternative.
-The combination of wetcleaning, non hazardous cleaning solvents and latest advances in equipment – some of which are made exlusively for the Lapels business owners–affords them the claim of being the world’s only non-hazardous dry cleaning franchise system.
-Lapels’ environmentally-friendly cleaning process has no odor and is gentler on clothes, thus lengthening the life of clothes.
+Part of that effort includes a partnership agreement with GreenEarth®, the dry cleaning industry’s only non-toxic cleaning alternative for its newer locations like Lapels Dry Cleaning of Rochester Hills and Lapels Dry Cleaning of West Bloomfield.
+Using these kinds of solutions and the latest technology in equipment, Lapels is one of the few dry cleaners able to boast that there is no hazardous waste in their process.
+Their environmentally-friendly cleaning process has no odor and is gentler on clothes, thus lengthening the life of clothes.

 Lapels Dry Cleaning also sets itself apart with its customer service.
 Lapels customers are greeted to a warm and inviting reception area, with friendly customer service representatives, and alteration services.